 Check all loose parts from the box with the list and figures below and on the previous pages.
-Small items such as fasteners and end caps are shown in figure 2 c.
+Small items such as fasteners and end caps are shown in figures 2 b and 2 c.
 Follow the instructions in the Assembly section to assemble your new saw.